-We’ve said it before, and we’ll say it again: So-called “medical marijuana” is just a stepping stone.
-The endgame for marijuana’s supporters is — and always has been — full legalization of marijuana.
+As we have said before: “Medical marijuana” is just a stepping stone.
+The endgame for marijuana’s supporters is — and always has been — full legalization.